WonwoongCho/IT-Blender/README.md

 IT-Blender is a T2I diffusion adapter that can automate the blending process of visual and textual concepts to enhance human creativity.

-* **Cognitively inspired creativity-supporting AI**: IT-Blender is inspired by the selective projection process in human cognition, which compares similarities and selectively applies relevant features to blend multiple concepts.
-This enables AI-assisted ideation and exploration in creative domains such as diverse design fields, where generating diverse, inspiring, and unconventional concepts is crucial.
+* **Cognitively inspired creativity-supporting AI**: IT-Blender is inspired by the *selective projection* process in human cognition, which compares similarities and selectively applies relevant features to blend multiple concepts.
+This can assist exploration of the design space in creative domains such as product design, character design, fashion, or advertising, where generating diverse, inspiring, and unconventional concepts is crucial.
 * **Model-agnostic native image encoding to preserve detailed visual concepts from a reference image**:  We leverage the denoising network (both UNet-based and DiT-based) as an image encoder to maintain the details of visual concepts.
 * **Superior performance in applying visual concepts in a disentangled way from the textual concept**: We design a novel *Blended Attention* that enables disentangled blending of textual semantics and detailed visual features such as texture, material, color, and local shape.